zarafarrukh/ChatLounge/README.md

 Scrambled Word Game:
 This intellectually stimulating game challenges users with deciphering scrambled words.
 Participants are presented with a scrambled word and prompted to input their guess into a designated box, followed by clicking the "submit your guess" button.
 If the entered word aligns with the solution, the user emerges victorious.
 However, in the event of an incorrect guess, users persist until the correct word is deduced.
 Players also retain the option to engage in subsequent rounds for continuous enjoyment.

+This endeavor is the result of a collaborative effort harnessing the collective expertise of Zara Farrukh, Rabia Chattha, Syeda Bisha Fatima, and Manal Afzal.

+ADD DEMO VIDEO AND SCREENSHOT HERE:

 ## Improvements:
 Key Features: